merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 Anvi'o does a lot.
 And sometimes it can be a little overwhelming.
 We ourselves often feel overwhelmed by it.
 That's why we are writing this post, to remind everyone (including ourselves) how to find the best resources to learn anvi'o and how to find help when we have a problem.

-This post is for you if you would like to have a better idea bout how to,
+This post is for you if you would like to have a better idea about how to,

 * Find anvi'o programs and understand their utility through online and offline means,
 * Investigate how anvi'o programs, databases and concepts are connected to each other,